 - Engaging in a lewd act with a child under 14, and

-- Engaging in a lewd act with a minor who is 14 or 15 and who is at least 10 years younger than the defendant.
+- Engaging in a lewd act with a minor who is 14 or 15 and who is at least 10 years younger than you.

-This means that a defendant is not guilty under PC 288 if:
+This means that you are not guilty under PC 288 if:

-- The minor is 14 or 15 and less than 10 years younger than the defendant, or
+- The minor is 14 or 15 and less than 10 years younger than you, or

 - The minor is older than 15.

-Note, however, that the defendant may still be charged under another California Penal Code Section, such as
+Note, however, that you may still be charged for related sex crimes, such as statutory rape or sexual battery.

 Sexual offenses against children are prosecuted vigorously in California — sometimes over-vigorously.
-Ways the police or prosecutor can violate a defendant’s rights include:
+Ways the police or prosecutor can violate your rights include:

 - An illegal search and seizure,